spellshape/cli/docs/docs/02-guide/02-getting-started.md

 provides a starting point for developers to quickly set up a new Cosmos SDK blockchain and build their desired functionality on top of it.

-By default, Ignite creates a new empty custom module with the same name as the blockchain being created (in this case, `example`) in the `x/` directory.
+By default, Spellshape creates a new empty custom module with the same name as the blockchain being created (in this case, `example`) in the `x/` directory.
 This module doesn't have any functionality by itself, but can serve as a starting point for building out the features of your application.
 If you don't want to